Best Execution – definition, benefits and FAQ’s

 What is best execution?

-Foreign exchange best execution refers to the regulatory obligation of investment firms to ensure that when executing trades on the behalf of clients, they ascertain the best results possible for the trade at that time.
+Best execution refers to the regulatory obligation of investment firms to ensure that when executing trades on the behalf of clients, they ascertain the best results possible for the trade at that time.

-FX best execution requirements
+FX best execution explained

 What are the benefits of best execution?